Zimplow Limited

 Zimplow is a manufacturer based in Zimbabwe.
 Zimplow makes farm equipment such as plows, harrows, planters, cultivators, hoes, shovels etc. Zimplow is a specialist in animal traction technology and its main equipment brand is the Mealie Brand.
 Other divisions include C.T.Bolts and Tassburg.

-The company's stock is listed on the Zimbabwe Stock Exchange and on its stock index, the Zimbabwe Industrial Index.
+The company's shares are publicly listed on the Zimbabwe Stock Exchange and on its stock index, the Zimbabwe Industrial Index.
 The company is headquartered in Bulawayo.